AmarSaini2/SYSC3110-Project/README.md

 # Scrabble Game

-the final iteration of a simple Scrabble game in Java with a graphical user interface (GUI).
+The final iteration of a simple Scrabble game in Java with a graphical user interface (GUI).
 Players can select the number of players, place letters from their racks onto a 2D board, and interact with the game through an intuitive GUI.
-This version adds advanced features such as blank tiles, premium squares, and AI players, while also ensuring that the game mechanics are functioning as expected.
+This version adds advanced feature of a celebration animation for the winning player, while also ensuring that the game mechanics are functioning as expected.

 ## Features
 - **Board:** A visually interactive 2D grid where players can click to place tiles and form words.